eyedeekay/I2P-in-Private-Browsing-Mode-Firefox/README.md

   * You can either force the browser to delete all history for I2P sites immediately, or you can close all your I2P Browser tabs at once and delete the history for I2P browsing when you're done.
+  * That's all there is to it!
+Your browser is configured to safely use and administer I2P

 ### Features